 SOUTH OF BOSTON

-November 28 – Celebrate the quintessential Thanksgiving experience at Plimoth Plantation.
+Celebrate the quintessential Thanksgiving experience at Plimoth Plantation.
 Be among the thousands who make the annual pilgrimage to the museum to share in the holiday spirit.
-Visitors will explore the Plantation’s multiple sites, which include the Wampanoag Homesite, the 1627 English Village, the Crafts Center and Mayflower II.
+Visitors will explore the Plantation’s multiple sites, which include the Wampanoag Homesite, the 1627 English Village, and the Crafts Center.
+Mayflower II is currently away for restoration.

 Plimoth Plantation, Plymouth